PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #1 - 2022-02/index.md

 ---

 # Context of the project
 PiRogue Tool Suite is a reboot of PiRanhaLysis project.
 Today, PiRanhaLysis is used by a lot of people ranging from universities (the University of Yale as an example), activists, NGOs and gets a lot of traction.
 Too much traction in fact to be maintained in our spare time as we have done until now.
-That's why we are looking for funding for PTS.
 Currently, the project is at the proof-of-concept stage.
 To get to wider adoption by the general public, we need to streamline the build process and smooth the interface.
 Our goal is to make the project accessible to anyone.

 Here is the beginning of the reboot.